 It might seem like the end of pregnancy would also mean closure on the particular life chapter of roller coaster hormones, right?
 But for any woman who has experienced the postpartum period, she will tell you that most certainly isn't the case.
 After all, your body is recalibrating and prepping for breastfeeding, whether you choose to pursue it or not.
 And it turns out that the weaning period can be just as dizzying — literally.
-So, if you've been feeling tired and dizzy after weaning, it's important to know you aren't alone.
-In fact, experts say there are some very specific reasons why these symptoms might occur.

 "I think this happens more frequently when a mom weans fairly quickly as opposed to a gradual weaning," Leigh Anne O’Connor, an International Board Certified Lactation Consultant (IBCLC) and parenting coach, tells Romper in an email interview.
 "When the weaning is swift, there can be a dramatic hormonal shift that can contribute to these symptoms.
 There is also less oxytocin when one is not lactating, so that can contribute to fatigue."

-Don't be surprised if weaning leads to feelings of sadness, depression, and/or anxiety.
+Don't be surprised if weaning also leads to feelings of sadness, depression, and/or anxiety.
 After all, not only are your hormones all over the place, but weaning signifies the end of an era which, for many moms, can bring with it a lot of emotion.
 According to Kelly Mom, a quick weaning process can lead to a more abrupt shift in hormone levels, which may in turn cause harsher symptoms.
-"Dropping no more than one feeding per week is gentler on both mother and baby," the website suggested.
+"Dropping no more than one feeding per week is gentler on both mother and baby," the website suggests.
 But if "feelings of sadness or depression linger," then it's important to seek professional help, Dr. Batya Grundland, a family physician at Women’s College Hospital in Toronto, told Today's Parent.

 Other symptoms that might accompany weaning include PMS (yay, your period is back), attachment issues, increased sex drive, anger, heart palpitations, irregular periods, and migraines.
 "Our bodies go from producing tons of milk to drying up, and the effects are much more than just physical," noted BabyGaga.
 "The hormone changes will affect everything, from our breasts to our brains."